iouliadt/calculateER/README.md

   -h, --help            show this help message and exit -f FASTA, --fasta FASTA
-                        Path to multifasta file with the two consensus sequences -d1 DATE1, --date1 DATE1
+                        Path to aligned multifasta file with the two consensus sequences -d1 DATE1, --date1 DATE1
                         Respective date of the first sequence in the format of: dd/mm/yyyy -d2 DATE2, --date2 DATE2